We understand how to overcome the challenge of Perth Hills water bore drilling. BD Water is experience in Hills drilling.

 It’s difficult to predict where water is in the majority of soils, but it gets even more complicated when dealing with water bore drilling in the Perth Hills, where we're looking for water in a rock fracture.

-Our experienced and highly skilled drillers take soil samples every 2 metres to determine if we’ll find water, and which type of drilling to use.
+Our experienced and highly skilled drillers take soil samples every 2 metres to determine the drilling type and predict water availability.

 Due to the inconsistency of materials, it’s necessary to apply different drilling techniques.

-We have custom built our rigs especially for drilling through different layers of soil and to cope with the variety of soils of the Perth Hills water drilling, namely the clays and muds, as well as the rock.
+We have custom built each drill rig especially to cope with the variety of soils and layers of the Perth Hills water drilling, namely the clays and muds, as well as the rock.

 Not every driller is the same.
 Drilling is an artform, especially in the Hills.
 It requires experience and craftsmanship to overcome the challenges of the soils in the Perth Hills.

 Our drillers are some of the most experienced in the business and specifically in Hills drilling.
-We have a highly knowledgeable team, and we are used to and tailored to drilling in the Hills.
+Contact us and get the insightful consultation you want.

 Our custom rigs are built to swap between processes for different soils efficiently.
-We are always investing in equipment, to make sure we are on the cutting edge of the industry.
+We are always investing in equipment, to keep on the cutting edge of the industry.